 Just below Plan C with 19,883 enrollees, Medigap Plan F covers everything except your monthly premium.

-The Medicare Supplement plan with the next highest enrollees is Medigap Plan N, with 5,692.
-This plan offers comprehensive coverage at a lower cost than other plans with similar coverage.
+The Medicare Supplement plan with the next highest number of enrollees is Medigap Plan N, with 5,692.
+This plan offers comprehensive coverage at a lower cost than similar ones.

 Because Medicare is a federal healthcare program, plan benefits remain the same regardless of the state you call home.
 You can compare plans using the coverages listed below, whether you reside in Rhode Island or across the country in California.

 Although Medigap plan benefits remain the same for all enrollees, plan rates vary depending on various factors.
-Supplement plan rates change from state to state and also depend on your age, gender, tobacco use, and other factors.
+Supplement plan rates change from state to state and also depend on the plan pricing method, your age, gender, tobacco use, and other factors.
 Your household may qualify for discounts, and how you pay can also help lower your monthly rates.

 Below, you’ll find a chart with the lowest Medigap plan premiums based on a female beneficiary who is 65 years old.